NCBI-Codeathons/amr-2024-team-deng/README.md

 ## Approach

-Data collection
+### Data collection

 - Using the VAMPr(VAriant Mapping and Prediction of antibiotic resistance))bioinformatics tool, we acquired a dataset consisting of information about bacteria-antibiotic relationships.
 - Retrieve data from AST (Antimicrobial Susceptibility Testing) and MicroBig-EE databases.

+### Data processing
+- Build a graph linking antibiotic data from AST to phenotype information.
+- Incorporate additional data from MicroBig-EE, chemprop, and other relevant sources.

-Model construction -
+### Model construction
 GNN Workflow for Antibiotic Resistance Prediction

 - Define Nodes:
   - Treat bacteria and antibiotics as nodes in the graph.
-  - Node embeddings - Using genetic information or latent representations from genomic data.
+  - Create node embeddings using genetic information or latent representations from genomic data.

 - Create Adjacency Matrix:
-  - Use binary data (resistance vs non-resistance) from the VAMPr data to build the adjacency matrix.
+  - Use binary data (resistance vs non-resistance) from the VAMPr or AST data to build the adjacency matrix.

 - Graph construction:
   - Nodes: Embedded bacteria and antibiotics.